erilu/R-for-data-science-walkthrough/r4ds_chapters9-13_walkthrough.md

 ### 6. What are the most common encodings used in Europe?
 What are the most common encodings used in Asia?
 Do some googling to find out.

+I got the info from the ?stringi::stri\_enc\_detect documentation.

-Common encodings used in Europe are: Common encodings used in Asia are:
+Common encodings used in Europe are: ISO-8859-1, ISO-8859-2, windows-1252, ISO-8859-7 Common encodings used in Asia are: Shift\_JIS, ISO-2022-JP, ISO-2022-CN, ISO-2022-KR, GB18030, EUC-JP, EUC-KR

+UTF-8 is widely popular now, and you can also use guess\_encoding() if you are unsure what encoding to use.
+There is also a lot of info about encoding on Wikipedia.

 ### 7. Generate the correct format string to parse each of the following dates and times: